Diagnose and troubleshoot issues when using Azure Functions trigger for Cosmos DB

 - For Azure Functions V2, see Microsoft.Azure.WebJobs.Extensions.CosmosDB.

 - For Azure Functions V1, see Microsoft.Azure.WebJobs.Extensions.DocumentDB.

 This article will always refer to Azure Functions V2 whenever the runtime is mentioned, unless explicitly specified.

 Consume the Azure Cosmos DB SDK independently

-The key functionality of the extension package is to provide support for the Azure Cosmos DB trigger and bindings.
+The key functionality of the extension package is to provide support for the Azure Functions trigger and bindings for Cosmos DB.
 It also includes the Azure Cosmos DB .NET SDK, which is helpful if you want to interact with Azure Cosmos DB programmatically without using the trigger and bindings.

 If want to use the Azure Cosmos DB SDK, make sure that you don't add to your project another NuGet package reference.
 Instead, let the SDK reference resolve through the Azure Functions' Extension package.
 Consume the Azure Cosmos DB SDK separately from the trigger and bindings

 Additionally, if you are manually creating your own instance of the Azure Cosmos DB SDK client, you should follow the pattern of having only one instance of the client using a Singleton pattern approach.
 This process will avoid the potential socket issues in your operations.

 Common scenarios and workarounds